 Coming from the plant Family Malvaceae (Mallow Family), the Seaside Mahoe is an arborescent flowering shrub that can thrive in a wide range of habitat.

-- This plant can grow massively and easily crowd out other plants, resulting to the inhibition of the growth of its neighboring plants.
+- This plant can grow massively and easily crowd out other plants, inhibiting its neighboring plants’ growth.

-- This plant, also referred to as the Portia tree , is believed to have originated from India.
+- This plant, also referred to as the Portia tree, is believed to have originated in India.

 7. Anthurium (Anthurium Sp.)

 The Anthurium is an exotic flowering species native to countries like Mexico and Argentina.
-It is characterized by its very distinct spadix flower with very bright red spathe.
+It is characterized by its distinct spadix flower and bright red spathe.

 - Most of the time, Anthuriums grow as epiphytes of other plant species.
-Meaning, they grow upon other plants and obtain the necessary nutrients, and moisture from them in order to live.
+They grow upon other plants and obtain the necessary nutrients and moisture from them to live.

 - This plant is also called as the Flamingo flower or Laceleaf.